Planning Your Trip

 - Best Time to Visit: The best months to visit Italy depend on your preferences as a traveler.
 Springtime and early summer—April, May, and June—sees gorgeous weather, mostly mild temperatures and crowds that range from moderate to dense.
 Summer is the most crowded season, and it can be stiflingly hot in most parts of the country.
 September and October are still packed, but the weather is more pleasant.
 Except for December, wintertime is less crowded.
 If you can put up with cold, rainy weather—maybe with a few sunny days thrown in—January, February, and March are the least crowded months to visit.

-- Language: Italian is the first language in Italy, and in major cities, shop owners and hotel and restaurant workers generally speak at least a little bit of English, and often French and German as well.
-In more rural areas away from tourist centers, you may find that very few people speak English—an Italian-English pocket dictionary or a translation app on your smartphone will come in handy.
+- Language: Italian is the first language in Italy, and in major cities, shop owners, hotel and restaurant workers generally speak at least a little bit of English, and often French and German as well.
+In more rural areas, away from tourist centers, you may find that very few people speak English—an Italian-English pocket dictionary or a translation app on your smartphone will come in handy.
 It's always helpful—and polite—to be able to say a few words and phrases in Italian.

 - Getting Around: Italy's cities and towns are connected by a comprehensive rail network of high-speed trains servicing major cities and slower, regional trains serving smaller destinations.
 Trenitalia is the national carrier and covers the entire country, while private rail company Italo serves major cities.
 If your trip to Italy involves mostly cities and towns on rail lines, you can quickly get around without a rental car.
 If you wish to spend a lot of time in the countryside, say, visiting wineries in Tuscany or hiking through the Dolomites, then a car will likely be necessary.
 In nearly all of Italy's major cities, tourist attractions are clustered in the centro storico, or historic center, and are within walking distance of one another.
 Otherwise, cities have a system of buses, subways, and often trams, all of which are inexpensive and relatively easy ways to navigate.
 Most smaller towns are entirely walkable.

-- Travel Tip: Buy or reserve tickets in advance for those blockbuster attractions you want to see.
-The Colosseum, the Uffizi Gallery, and Leonardo's "The Last Supper" are just a few of the sights in Italy where reservations are either required or strongly recommended and don't overschedule.
+- Travel Tip: Buy or reserve tickets in advance for those hotspot attractions you want to see.
+The Colosseum, the Uffizi Gallery, and Leonardo's "The Last Supper" are just a few of the sights in Italy where reservations are either required or strongly recommended.
+And, don't over schedule.
 While it's tempting to try to pack in every museum and attraction, remember that a big part of the appeal of Italy is its more relaxed, dolce vita lifestyle.
-Don't be so rushed that you miss it!
+Don't be so rushed that you miss out.

 Patience is a virtue, especially in Italy.
 You may find slower restaurant service, trains that run late, and a general lack of urgency when it comes to customer service.
 Take a deep breath and adjust to life, Italian-style.